colin0brass/FaceLabellingExportLrPlugin/README.md

 See "Overall Settings", where the paths to the helper apps are configured.

 It will have a go at choosing default paths for Mac vs Windows, however they might well be wrong for your computer setup, so please do check and update as necessary.
+The default paths for ImageMagick are simple fixed paths, with no clever sensing or update going on, so they are highly likely to need updating.

 Please check if it says 'Found' for all of the helper apps, and if not, ensure they are installed and that the paths are correct.